4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/data_source.rst

     if they are closer than the tolerance limit.

 Caching is enabled by providing a `cache` folder and an appropriate `cache_size`.
-Caching will significantly speed-up the data downloading, if the same data is requested multiple times.
+Caching will significantly speed-up the data downloading if the same data is requested multiple times.
 First time some data is retrieved from the source, it is split up in 'chunks' and stored in a local folder.
 Then, the data is more readily available next time it is requested.